abatalev/demo-service-flyway-pg/readme.md

   - [x] use grafana for ui
   - [ ] use alertmanager for alerts :-)

-- [ ] test in docker
-  - use grafana k6

 - [ ] use stub-service
   - add stub
     - [mock-server](https://www.mock-server.com/) ?